 Finally, Reiko showed us how to make a tasty miso soup – essential to serve with the meal.
 We sat down at the beautifully appointed table to feast.
 She even treated us to a glass of chilled sake and some homemade matcha green-tea ice-cream.
 Such a spendid, educational and productive way to spend an afternoon!

 Visit Reiko Hashimoto’s ‘Hashi Cooking’ website for details of all her cooking classes, held at her home kitchen in Wimbledon Park.
 I highly recommend you treat yourself (and a loved one!) to a class that will pay for itself – sushi is so much more afforable and healthy made at home.
-Reiko’s 2011 classic ‘Hashi: A Japanese Cookery Course’ has five stars on Amazon, and following its success, look out for her upcoming book soon.
+Reiko’s 2011 classic ‘Hashi: A Japanese Cookery Course’ has five stars on Amazon, and following its success, her ‘Cook Japan’ book.